 - You like the peace of mind of having a home warranty.

 - You've had a thorough home inspection report that highlights risks to your appliances and home systems.

 A home warranty can help you feel more comfortable that you're not going to shell out an extra small fortune after purchase.
 Therefore, as a multi-property owner who has had to fix many appliances and upgrade some systems before, I think getting a home warranty is a good idea.

 Other Real Estate Recommendations

-Take advantage of lower mortgage rates: Check the latest mortgage rates online through Credible.
-They’ve got one of the largest networks of lenders that compete for your business.
+Take advantage of lower mortgage rates: Check the latest mortgage rates online to see what's out there.
+Access one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
-Credible allows you to compare multiple real quotes, all in one place for free.
+Compare multiple real quotes, all in one place for free.
 When banks compete, you win.